AlbrechtL/welle.io/README.md

 v | Show version
 i | INI-file path.
 Do not use unless you know what you want.
 S | Sync method.
 Do not use unless you know what you want.
 D | Input device.
-Possible are: airspy, rtl_tcp, sdrplay, dabstick M | DAB mode.
+Possible are: rtl_tcp, dabstick
+M | DAB mode.
 Possible are: 1,2 or 4, Default: 1
 B | DAB band.
 Default Band III
 I | rtl_tcp server IP address.
 Only valid for input rtl_tcp